-This is Verity the day she came under our care, she was severely emaciated and close to death weighing about 2.5 lbs at six months old.
+This is Verity the day she came under our care, she was severely emaciated and close to death weighing only 2.5 lbs at six months old.
 We could feel every bone in her body.
-We immediately took her to the veterinaria
+We immediately took her to the veterinarian

 After reading about some of our other kitties in need, follow Verity's story at the bottom of the page.

 My name is Bon Bon, I’ve had a rough life and deserve a loving home.
 I lived on the streets for most of my life and suffered abuse and starvation.

 I love people and I'm quite chatty!
 I'd love to curl up next to you on the couch or in a sunny spot.
 I'm happiest when someone is scratching behind my ears.